 3. Be Specific and Authentic in the Appreciation You Show Others

 A really good thank you can go a long way to making someone’s day.
 Add weight to your gratitude by being specific and authentic in your appreciation.
 Make sure your gratitude isn’t tarnished with any ulterior motives.
 Allow yourself to be unguarded and communicate what it is that you really value in your interactions with others.

 4. Create More Opportunities to Think About and Share Gratitude in Group Settings

 Try starting off a weekly team meeting by going around the room and having everyone say one thing they’re grateful for.
 This will put everyone in a better frame of mind to get down to business.

 What We’re Thankful For

-What are you thankful for this November?
+What are you thankful for?
 Share your thoughts in the comments below.